Independent Bank Corp. (NASDAQ:INDB) Shares Sold by Panagora Asset Management Inc.

-Panagora Asset Management Inc. cut its stake in Independent Bank Corp.
-(NASDAQ:INDB – Free Report) by 10.2% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 38,957 shares of the bank’s stock after selling 4,441 shares during the period.
-Panagora Asset Management Inc. owned 0.09% of Independent Bank worth $2,556,000 at the end of the most recent reporting period.
+Panagora Asset Management Inc. decreased its position in shares of Independent Bank Corp.
+(NASDAQ:INDB – Free Report) by 10.2% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 38,957 shares of the bank’s stock after selling 4,441 shares during the quarter.
+Panagora Asset Management Inc. owned 0.09% of Independent Bank worth $2,556,000 as of its most recent SEC filing.

-Several other institutional investors have also recently added to or reduced their stakes in INDB.
-Morgan Stanley raised its holdings in Independent Bank by 251.3% in the fourth quarter.
-Morgan Stanley now owns 961,843 shares of the bank’s stock valued at $81,208,000 after acquiring an additional 688,062 shares in the last quarter.
-Norges Bank bought a new stake in Independent Bank during the fourth quarter valued at $39,144,000.
-Nuance Investments LLC increased its stake in Independent Bank by 60.8% during the first quarter.
-Nuance Investments LLC now owns 732,898 shares of the bank’s stock valued at $48,093,000 after purchasing an additional 277,202 shares during the last quarter.
-Vanguard Group Inc. increased its stake in Independent Bank by 4.1% during the first quarter.
-Vanguard Group Inc. now owns 5,422,075 shares of the bank’s stock valued at $442,929,000 after purchasing an additional 215,685 shares during the last quarter.
-Finally, Deutsche Bank AG increased its stake in Independent Bank by 769.6% during the fourth quarter.
-Deutsche Bank AG now owns 173,206 shares of the bank’s stock valued at $14,624,000 after purchasing an additional 153,289 shares during the last quarter.
-80.16% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently modified their holdings of the company.
+FMR LLC lifted its holdings in shares of Independent Bank by 7.9% during the second quarter.
+FMR LLC now owns 1,854 shares of the bank’s stock worth $147,000 after purchasing an additional 135 shares during the period.
+State of Wyoming lifted its holdings in Independent Bank by 44.4% in the fourth quarter.
+State of Wyoming now owns 543 shares of the bank’s stock valued at $46,000 after acquiring an additional 167 shares during the period.
+Bank of Montreal Can lifted its holdings in Independent Bank by 1.3% in the first quarter.
+Bank of Montreal Can now owns 13,404 shares of the bank’s stock valued at $1,141,000 after acquiring an additional 172 shares during the period.
+Arizona State Retirement System lifted its holdings in Independent Bank by 1.9% in the fourth quarter.
+Arizona State Retirement System now owns 12,951 shares of the bank’s stock valued at $1,093,000 after acquiring an additional 239 shares during the period.
+Finally, NBW Capital LLC lifted its holdings in Independent Bank by 0.8% in the fourth quarter.
+NBW Capital LLC now owns 35,711 shares of the bank’s stock valued at $3,015,000 after acquiring an additional 273 shares during the period.
+Institutional investors and hedge funds own 80.16% of the company’s stock.

 Independent Bank Stock Up 3.7 %

-The business also recently announced a quarterly dividend, which was paid on Friday, July 7th.
-Investors of record on Monday, June 26th were given a $0.55 dividend.
-The ex-dividend date of this dividend was Friday, June 23rd.
-This represents a $2.20 dividend on an annualized basis and a yield of 3.93%.
-Independent Bank’s dividend payout ratio is presently 36.42%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 7th.
+Stockholders of record on Monday, June 26th were given a $0.55 dividend.
+This represents a $2.20 dividend on an annualized basis and a dividend yield of 3.93%.
+The ex-dividend date was Friday, June 23rd.
+Independent Bank’s dividend payout ratio (DPR) is presently 36.42%.

 Independent Bank Profile